guettli/programming-guidelines/README.rst

 Sometimes I see young and talented programmers wasting time.
 There are two ways to learn: Make mistakes yourself, or read from the mistakes which were done by other people.

-This list summarizes a lot of mistakes I did in the past.
+This list summarises a lot of mistakes I did in the past.
 I wrote it, to help you, to avoid these mistakes.

 C is slow
 ---------